-It should be noted that a 5G NPN can connect to non-3GPP networks, for instance TSN networks; this option is not explicitly shown in Figure 5.8.10.
+15 It should be noted that a 5G NPN can connect to non-3GPP networks, for instance TSN networks;

+this option is not explicitly shown in Figure 5.8.10.

-76 5G-ACIA, "Exposure of 5G Capabilities for Connected Industries and Automation Applications", White Paper, February 2021
+G-ACIA, "Exposure of 5G Capabilities for Connected Industries and Automation Applications", White Paper, February 2021

-77 5G-ACIA, "Exposure of 5G Capabilities for Connected Industries and Automation Applications", White Paper, February 2021
+G-ACIA, "Exposure of 5G Capabilities for Connected Industries and Automation Applications", White Paper, February 2021

-1 The capabilities that a 5G non-public network (5G NPN) must expose towards IIoT applications to

-2 enable a range of operational use cases are divided into device management and network onboarding of devices to the 5G NPN, managing and monitoring device connectivity and 5
+- 1 The capabilities that a 5G non-public network (5G NPN) must expose towards IIoT applications to - 2 enable a range of operational use cases are divided into device management and network - 3 management.
+Exposure of 5G network capabilities allows factory operators to perform frequent - 4 (daily) tasks without the need to involve the network operator.
+These tasks are, for instance, - 5 onboarding of devices to the 5G NPN, managing and monitoring device connectivity and - 6 monitoring of 5G NPN performance and operational state.

-3 management.
-Exposure of 5G network capabilities allows factory operators to perform frequent

-(daily) tasks without the need to involve the network operator.
-These tasks are, for instance, 4

-6 monitoring of 5G NPN performance and operational state78.

-10 5.9 IMT applications in airports and ports
+5.9 IMT applications in airports and ports